[Focus 13]A brief introduction to ANOVA's....(1)

 We can now use tables to check up on the critical values for F that will allow us to determine the level of statistical significance that the F-ratio value obtained.
 Remember that a prerequisite of any significance test is that a null hypothesis and an alternative hypothesis must always be constructed.

-you to take the probability of F directly from the output so you are not restricted to only quoting
+you to take the probability of F directly from the output

 a 5% or 1% value.